sofastack/sofastack.tech/content/en/projects/sofa-mosn/quick-start-setup/index.md

 aliases: "/sofa-mosn/docs/docs-quickstart-Setup"
 ---

-This article is intended to help developers who are new to the SOFAMosn project to quickly build a development environment, and compile, test, package, and run sample code.
+This article is intended to help developers who are new to the MOSN project to quickly build a development environment, and compile, test, package, and run sample code.

-Note: SOFAMosn is developed based on Go 1.12.7 and uses dep for dependency management.
+Note: MOSN is developed based on Go 1.12.7 and uses dep for dependency management.

 ## Prepare running environment

-+ If you use a container to run SOFAMosn, you must [install Docker](https://docs.docker.com/install/) first.
++ If you use a container to run MOSN, you must [install Docker](https://docs.docker.com/install/) first.
 + If you use a local machine, you must use a Unix-like environment.
 + Install Go's build environment.
 + Install dep.
 See the [official installation documentation](https://golang.github.io/dep/docs/installation.html).

 ## Get codes

-The codes for the SOFAMosn project are hosted in [GitHub](https://github.com/sofastack/sofa-mosn) and can be obtained in the following way:
+The codes for the MOSN project are hosted in [GitHub](https://github.com/sofastack/sofa-mosn) and can be obtained in the following way:

 ```bash